-The Tax Act limits the carryover of net operating losses to 80% of taxable income and eliminates carryback (with special rules for certain insurance and farming businesses), generally effective for losses arising in tax years beginning after 2017.
-Losses incurred before January 1, 2018 have not changed and are not limited to the 80% of taxable income and are carried forward 20 years.
+Furthermore, the Tax Act limits the carryover of net operating losses generated after tax years 2017 to 80% of taxable income and eliminates the ability to carryback.
+Losses incurred before January 1, 2018 have not changed and are not limited to the 80% of taxable income and will continue to be carried forward 20 years.
 The Company has fully utilized all pre-2018 net operating losses.
-Any future net operating losses generated will be subject to the 80% of taxable income limitation.
+Any future net operating losses generated will be carried forward indefinitely and subject to an 80% taxable income limitation.